 Getting a cancer diagnosis can lead to anger, sadness and depression.
 You may ask yourself why this is happening to you, and you might not know where to turn for help.
 As hard as it is, dealing with these emotions is an essential part of coping with the disease.

 Emotions can change from hopelessness to hopeful on a daily basis and it is important to be honest with your loved ones and healthcare professionals about the way you’re feeling.
 Some patients may benefit from seeking the help of a mental health professional or a therapist for emotional support.

-Seeking help to sort out emotions can also help to plan how and when you’re going to tell your family and friends you have cancer in a way that you feel comfortable.
-Sharing a cancer diagnosis or prognosis can heightened a number of emotions, but it is also an important step of coping.
+Seeking help to sort out emotions can also help you plan how and when you’re going to tell your family and friends you have cancer in a way that you feel comfortable.
+Sharing a cancer diagnosis or prognosis can heighten a number of emotions, but it is also an important step of coping.

 Living with cancer is rarely easy.
-You may worry about your treatment options, your prognosis, how you’ll keep your job, how your family and friends will react.
+You may worry about your treatment options, your prognosis, how you’ll keep your job and how your family and friends will react.
 But doctors and mental health professionals can help you make the most informed decisions that best fit you and your life.